wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.5.5 =
+- (07 May 2010) - Fixed to be compatible with *www.com domain name.
+- Added extra field type for "date", this new field can be used for a hotel registration form and uses a popup "Epoch DHTML Calendar" 1.06 by Nick Baicoianu from meanfreepath.com

 = 2.5.4 =
-- (01 May 2010) -
-- Fixed small issue with "enable hidden message" option.
+- (01 May 2010) - Fixed small issue with "enable hidden message" option.
 - Fixed small issue with "email from" option.
 - Improved CAPTCHA testpage.